 Plot differences from the 2017 movie

 First of all, there is a big tonal shift.
 The original was said to be a lot darker than the final cut we actually got to see.
 This was mainly down to the decision to make the film much lighter in re-shoots after the negative reactions of Batman Vs Superman, which was criticised for being too serious and heavy.

 Secondly, Snyder originally had plans to make a Justice League trilogy.
 The three films would eventually build to the Knightmare scenario, which was a long-standing conflict between Superman's Regime and Batman's Insurgency, leading to an apocalyptic version of the world.

 One of the main antagonists in this trilogy would have been Darkseid, an arch-nemesis of both Superman and the Justice League.
 Darkseid would eventually be able to control Superman and turn him into the evil version Bruce Wayne saw in the Knightmare vision in Batman Vs Superman.
-This first film would introduce him to the Justice League.
+This first film introduces him to the Justice League.

-As for Steppenwolf - we have strong suspicions that his role will be very different.
+As for Steppenwolf - his role will be very different.
 Steppenwolf was originally in Suicide Squad, but was taken out of that movie and placed into Justice League, with re-shoots making his appearance more fitted into the film.
 He will still appear, but working more as an accomplice to Darkseid than for his own gain.

 The Wrap also speculated that Superman’s resurrection would be a lot darker.
-Rather than fighting with the team, the writer suspects that things wouldn’t go as expected, and Superman would turn bad.
+Rather than fighting with the team, the writer states that things wouldn’t go as expected, and Superman would turn bad.
 Perhaps it would be through an accident, or even a trigger such as the love of his life, Lois Lane, being killed.
 The trailer also reveals that we'll get to see Clark Kent in a black suit.

 Joe Manganiello was the original actor for Deathstroke, and he teased that a post-credits scene with his character would be included in this cut.